abinit/abinit/doc/tutorial/eph4mob.md

     The computational cost increases with the number of temperatures.
     For the initial convergence studies, we suggest to start from a relatively small number of temperatures covering the region of interest.
     The T-mesh can be densified aftwerwards when  converged parameters are found.
     Note that the convergence might be different depending on the temperature.
+    Low temperatures are more difficult to converge.

 The [[sigma_erange]] variable defines the energy window, below the VBM and above the CBM where the lifetimes will be computed.